oslabs-beta/socketcast/README.md

 Developers working on real-time data applications and services may need to rapidly test their client applications with WebSocket servers. socketcast allows developers to stub their responses in a WebSocket server.

 ## Features
-* Configure and launch multiple WebSocket servers
+* Configure, launch, and manage multiple WebSocket/SSE servers
-* Send improvised responses to clients
+* Send improvised messages to clients
-* Plan out responses with delays to send back to clients
+* Plan out message stream with delay intervals to send clients

 ## Getting Started